ayush1614/Keep/README.md

 # Getting Started with Create React App
 This is a web based application where users can keep their ideas , notes , todos etc .
 Its all integrated in one single application .
 It works on the top of MERN stack functionality  .
 It is also integrated with Google Login/SignUp functionalities .
-It is under development .
+It is under development including login/Signup functionlaity .

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

-### `npm start`
+### `npm run both`

+Install all the packages using  ###`npm i` and then `npm run both` because of concurrent package for starting of frontend and backend simultaneously
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will not reload when user make changes.\
-You may also see any lint errors in the console.
+User may also see any lint errors in the console.

 ### `npm test`